fsspec/kerchunk/docs/source/reference_aggregation.rst

 .. tip::
   To confirm the indexing of messages, see this `notebook <https://gist.github.com/Anu-Ra-g/efa01ad1c274c1bd1c14ee01666caa77>`_.

-These metadata will be used to build an k_index for every GRIB message that we will be indexing.
+Reference index or *k_index*, we get as a result indexes every GRIB message.
+The metadata mapping mentioned in the above steps, is an one-to-one mapping of the attributes, from any GRIB file *with the same horizon* to its ``idx`` file.
 Indexing process primarily involves the `pandas <https://pandas.pydata.org/>`_ library.

 .. note::
-    The index in ``.idx`` file indexes the GRIB messages where as the ``k_index`` (kerchunk index) we build as part of this workflow index the variables in those messages.
+    The index in ``.idx`` file indexes the GRIB messages where as the ``k_index`` (kerchunk index) we build as part of this workflow, index the variables in those messages.

+The table mentioned below is a k_index made from a single GRIB file.

 .. list-table:: k_index for a single GRIB file
    :header-rows: 1